-6.49.1 Applicability to language
+6.48.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 Most loaders allow dynamically linked libraries also known as shared libraries.
 Code is designed and tested using a suite of shared libraries which are loaded at execution time.
 The process of linking and loading is outside the scope of the C standard.

 C can allow self-modifying code.
 In C there isn’t a distinction between data space and code space, executable commands can be altered as desired during the execution of the program.
 Although self-modifying code may be easy to do in C, it can be difficult to understand, test and fix leading to potential vulnerabilities in the code.